 There are cloudy days when it could be difficult to find the correct exposure.
 This is where bracketed shooting and editing in HDR can be helpful.

 For instance, shoot a photo where the exposure is dialed in for the house.
 Next, focus on a different area, like the pathway.
 Then, aim for an evenly exposed background or the sky.

 After that, you can stitch the pictures together in Photoshop to create an HDR shot.

 Post-processing is a great way to enhance your real estate photos, especially if you want to fix uneven exposure.

-Shooting on overcast days can be good if you have a light and airy style.
+Shooting on overcast days is fine to do, especially since there are sky replacement tools availalbe.
 Overcast sky creates beautiful, soft shadows that also allow colors to stand out easily.

 Turning images into black and white enables you to bring out more contrast.
-However, it's not ideal to edit your shots into black and white as people would need colors to have an accurate view of a property.
+However, it's not ideal to edit your shots into black and white as people would need to see it in color to have an accurate view of a property.

 The real estate market is open all-year-long, which means the weather can influence your lighting.
 You can push through with cloudy day photography as long as you take advantage of the overcast sky, bring the right equipment, and know-how to post-process.